What Happens When You Pull A Muscle?

 What Causes A Pulled Muscle?

-Your ankles, hands, and elbows are also prone to pulled muscles, especially if you do something like playing contact sports.
+Your ankles, hands, and elbows are also prone to pulled muscles, especially if you participate in activities such as contact sports.

 You could also pull a muscle from overuse if you’re doing a motion that’s very repetitive.